-If the complaint against you is referred to the IC and a case is found against you, you may be liable for the some or all of costs of the investigation.
+If the complaint against you/your firm is referred to the IC and a case is found against you/your firm, you/your firm may be liable for the some or all of costs of the investigation.
 This will be determined by the IC.

-Being the subject of an investigation can be stressful.
+We understand that being the subject of an investigation can be stressful.
 We have a number of support services available to you.
 When we write to you in the early stages of an investigation we will provide details of the support available to you during the process.
 This includes:

-You can also speak to the case manager who is investigating the complaint.
+- Your case manager – you can also speak to the case manager who is investigating the complaint.
 They can provide more detail on the process, timescales and other issues you may be concerned about.
-Please be aware that the case manager still needs to continue the investigation, the information you provide to them may be shared with the IC.
-A meeting with the case manager might be helpful if there’s a complex history to the complaint or significant papers to hand over.
-You may be liable for the costs of the investigation if a case is found against you, so if a meeting is appropriate, make the most of the meeting by coming prepared with all the documentation you want to discuss.
+Please be aware that the case manager still needs to continue the investigation and any information you provide to them may be shared with the IC.
+A face to face meeting with the case manager might be helpful if there’s a complex history to the complaint or significant papers to hand over.
+You may be liable for the costs of the investigation if a case is found against you, so if a meeting is appropriate, make the most of it by coming prepared with all the documentation you want to discuss.

 If you are suffering from a serious medical condition and would like your case to be considered by the Fitness Committee, please speak to the ICAEW professional conduct committee secretary, Emily Healy-Howell.